 Oregon State University

 In partnership with IBM, the Open Source Lab (OSL), with non-GPU servers, and the Center for Genome Research and Biocomputing (CGRB), with GPU servers, provide access to IBM POWER-based servers for developing and testing open source projects.

 No-charge access to Power bare metal and POWER8 and POWER9 virtual machines (VMs) with several different operating systems for developing, testing or migrating applications to Linux on Power.
 Hosted by University of Campinas, Brazil.

 The IBM Garage for Systems Cloud for Enablement and Co-Creation (CECC)

 Provides a user friendly, self-service portal with a robust catalog of IaaS and PaaS offerings on IBM Power Systems hardware.

-IBM Developer has an extensive library of resources, a global community of developers and developer advocates ready to help if you need it.
+IBM Developer has an extensive library of resources and a global community of developers and developer advocates ready to help if you need it.

 Connect, learn, share, and engage with other Linux on Power enthusiasts and experts.

 If you need assistance porting a package to the POWER platform, request help from the Power Systems Open Source Ecosystem team.